AdobeDocs/commerce-webapi/src/pages/graphql/schema/store/queries/cms-page.md

 <InlineAlert variant="info" slots="text" />

-Note that the `content` field may contain HTML markup and CSS styles.
+The `content` field may contain HTML markup and CSS styles.
 Hidden and system elements may be included in the response.

 ## Errors